spec-dev/allo/guides/Writing-Live-Objects.md

 ### Base Properties

-All Live Objects come with 4 additional properties that are included on the `LiveObject` base class:
+All Live Tables come with 4 additional properties that are included on the `LiveTable` base class:

 1. `chainId` — The blockchain id
 2. `blockNumber` — The block number in which the object was *last updated*